 - For overall cleaning, wash the entire implement with a bit of antibacterial hand soap and warm water.

-- Then, dip the tips in rubbing alcohol or rub with a cotton swab dipped in rubbing alcohol.
+- Then, dip the tips in rubbing alcohol or hydrogen peroxide or rub with a cotton swab dipped in rubbing alcohol.

 - Allow to air dry on a clean towel.